Donders-Institute/data-streamer/README.md

-# Streamer for MEG dataflow
+# Streamer for Lab dataflow

 This package implements a data streamer service allowing user/service on a scanner console to trigger an automatic dataflow to the project storage and RDM collections.

-It is firstly implemented for the MEG lab at DCCN.
+It is firstly implemented for the MRI and MEG labs at DCCN.

 ## Introduction